 View this post on Instagram

 This barbershop was founded by Steven Louis Torres who moved to Hoboken from Newark and is of Cuban and Spanish descent.
 He comes from a family of entrepreneurs and is proud to represent his Latino community as a local business owner right here in the Mile Square.
-Spesh is mobile-only gender-neutral and has a dope vibe with a modern feel.
+Spesh is gender-neutral and has a dope vibe with a modern feel.
 The menu is based on the length of your hair (short, mid-length, and long), so that people of all genders and identities can get the style and look they want.
-Bonus, virtual consultations are now possible, so if you’re looking for a change but not ready to hit up the salon just yet, meet with a stylist over a video call to discuss your goals.

 Studio 17 Cosmetics and Wellness | 601 9th Street

 Studio 17 is a full-service, concierge aesthetic practice providing a wide range of services.
 The founder, Dr. Briza Walter, is of Brazilian descent.
-The studio accommodates every client by customizing the treatment program that best meets your individual need, schedule, and budget.
-The design of the studio is intended to welcome patients to a relaxing and enjoyable experience while offering an array of services.
-Botox, lip and cheek fillers, vampire facials, and non-invasive ultrasound lifts are just a few of the beauty services the studio offers.
-The team is made up of two Latinas, the other half being Grace Sibilia, the in-house esthetician, who is also of Puerto Rican descent and is originally from Hoboken.
+The studio accommodates every client by customizing the treatment program that best meets your individual needs, schedule, and budget.
+The design of the studio is intended to welcome patients to a relaxing and enjoyable experience while providing an array of services.
+Botox, lip and cheek fillers, vampire facials, and non-invasive ultrasound lifts are just a few of the beauty services the studio has.

 Trim | 302 1st Street

 Trim is a full-service barbershop owned and operated by brothers Daren and Leo Coto.
 Originally from the Mile Square, they are of Dominican and Honduran descent.
 Daren began his journey by cutting friends’ hair in high school.
 Trim barbershop is popular among residents, and brings back the lost art of a hot towel shave, while still catering to the modern man.
-Daren, Leo, and their sister Yasmin are the founders behind Hoboken’s first public fishing club that was recently launched.
+Daren, Leo, and their sister Yasmin are the founders behind Hoboken’s first public fishing club that was launched a few years back.

-This cafe is newer to the Hoboken scene and opened up in April of this year.
 After immigrating to Long Island from El Salvador at age 10, owner Milton Canales soon got his first job as a dishwasher at a restaurant.
 Having been a lover of food from a young age, his early work experience led him to various delis and coffee shops before he knew he wanted to pursue this passion on his own.
-After years of owning a catering company, Milton took his business to Hoboken and opened up his very own storefront where he serves a variety of breakfast foods, coffee, pastries, and more.
+After years of owning a catering company, Milton took his business to Hoboken and opened up his very own storefront where he served a variety of breakfast foods, coffee, pastries, and more.
+The storefront recently closed while Milton looks for another Hoboken locale to set up shop in, but Uncle Milton’s is still providing catering for locals.
 What’s more, Milton is also a member of the LGBTQ+ community and hopes that his shop will be a safe haven for other LGBTQ+ locals.

 Jersey City

-If looking for dog care, All For The Wag caters to the Jersey City and Hoboken neighborhoods.
-Both dog daycare and overnight care are available.
-These services are perfect for those leaving the area and are in need of their pup to be taken care of.
+If looking for dog care, All For The Wag has both dog daycare and overnight care available.
+These services are perfect for those leaving the area who are in need of their pup to be taken care of.

 Beauty Within Hair Salon | 96 Central Avenue